<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Here's the testing protocol that Drake used to collect the data shown in Table 1...

-4. Zeroed them in, tested the zero by using ‘Free Run’ mode for a period of 15-seconds
+• Zeroed them in and tested the zero by using ‘Free Run’ mode for a period of 15 seconds

-5. Once zero was establish the testing began
+• Once zero was established, the testing began

-6. 3 attempts were conducted on each surface, the best jump height of the 3 was used
+• Three attempts were conducted on each surface, and the best jump height of the 3 was used

 Testing was completed back to back day, at the same time each day.
-No exercise was performed between days and diet remained consistent each day.
+No exercise was performed between days, and the diet remained consistent each day.

 Day 2: Track, AstroTurf, Baseball Dirt, Foam Tiles, Grass, Tennis Court, Concrete